jneug/typst-finite/docs/manual.typ

 - `initial` is an optional name of the initial state.
 The first value in `states` is used by default.
 - `final` is an optional array of final states.
 The last value in `states` is used by default.

-The utility function #cmd(module: "util")[to-spec] can be used to create a full spec from a partial dictionary by filling in the missing values with the defaults.
+The utility function #cmd(module: "util")[create-automaton] can be used to create a full spec from a partial dictionary by filling in the missing values with the defaults.

 == Command reference
 #show-module("cmd", sort-functions: false)